jwmacd/STAR/README.md

 ### 1. I2VGen-XL-based
 #### Step 1: Download the pretrained model STAR from [HuggingFace](https://huggingface.co/SherryX/STAR).
-We provide two verisions for I2VGen-XL-based model, `heavy_deg.pt` for heavy degraded videos and `light_deg.pt` for light degraded videos (e.g., the low-resolution video downloaded from video websites).
+We provide two versions for I2VGen-XL-based model, `heavy_deg.pt` for heavy degraded videos and `light_deg.pt` for light degraded videos (e.g., the low-resolution video downloaded from video websites).

 You can put the weight into `pretrained_weight/`.